- Filling Your Need for Speed

 Gas Turbine RC Jets - the Real Deal

 To many fliers an rc jet powered by a true model jet engine represents the pinnacle of radio control flying but, as mentioned earlier, such an rc jet is definitely best left alone until you have:

 2] endless hours of rc flying experience and...

-There is, of course, a cheaper option if you want to try your hand at flying proper gas turbine powered rc jets...
+If you're more like me than Ali, then there is a cheaper option for trying your hand at flying proper gas turbine powered rc jets...

 But flying any type of rc jet is always an adrenalin-filled experience and with radio control and electronic technology forever improving and reducing in cost, more and more rc jets will become available still, even for the lesser-experienced amongst us.

 Having owned EDFs in the past and present, I can personally recommend the thrill of rc jet flying!